mingxenchuah/aws-webserver/README.md

 1. Shell scripts are used to chain the different stages in place of a CI/CD tool like Jenkins.
 Jenkins pipeline is preferred but that would add unnecessary complexity to this exercise.
 2. All tooling dependencies are managed in a Docker container.
 3. **src** folder is mounted to the Docker container instead of copied so that log and Terraform state files persists after container is removed.
 Docker containers are run with the --rm flag to avoid dangling containers.
+4. Amazon Linux 2 is chosen to host the web application because it's a RHEL based enterprise OS that is optimised for EC2.
-4. AMI is pre-baked using Packer at the start.
+5. AMI is pre-baked using Packer at the start.
 This enables a standard use-case specific AMI ready to be dropped into a launch config without requiring any post-launch steps.
-5. Python web application source files should be decoupled and hosted in a separate Git repository and pulled at runtime but is included in this repository sake of simplicity.
+6. Python web application source files should be decoupled and hosted in a separate Git repository and pulled at runtime but is included in this repository for the sake of simplicity.
-6. Auto scaling group will only maintain 1 EC2 instance (min=1, max=1).
+7. Auto scaling group and application load balancer combination achieves good disaster recovery outcomes with minimal overhead and setup complexity.
-7. OS level firewall is not used (unnecessary redundancy) because security group is completely locked down to allow only incoming port 80 traffic from load balancer.
+8. OS level firewall is not used (unnecessary redundancy) because security group is completely locked down to allow only incoming port 80 traffic from load balancer.
+9. Putting parameter values (including access keys) in a file (vars.sh) is bad practice but is done to control for execution environment and minimize user interaction.